-The Master Program in Law, Computer Criminology and Forensics has been drafted with an orientation on the labour market needs, the opportunities that will provide, the unique interdisciplinary of the subjects, combination of the solid academic learning at one of the top innovative universities in Kosovo, with practical knowledge that can enhance careers in research, computer crimes policies and practice situations.
+The Master’s program in Law, Computer Criminology and Forensics has been drafted and developed in compliance with the needs of the labor market, the opportunities they will offer, the unique discipline of subjects, the combination of theoretical teaching, in the most innovative educational institution in Kosovo, with practical knowledge that can improve research careers, computer crime policies and practical situations.

-Also, this master programme’s structure is compatible with the requirements of the Bologna process for international comparability and compatibility.
-Based on these criteria the programme is comparable with other master programs of European Higher Education Area Institutions.
+In addition, the structure of this master study program is in relevance to the requirements of the Bologna process for international comparability and compatibility.
+Based on these criteria, the program is comparable to other master programs of European Higher Education Institutions.

 The curriculum content has been compiled, relying on good practice by the University of Maastricht, LLM Law and Legal Law, Leiden University, LLM Law and Computer Crime and Staffordshire University, MSc Digital Forensics.
 Among others, another important element, which has been taken into account, is to provide knowledge and gain skills, which can be transferred.
 Transferable skills are the ability to formulate arguments, to summarize information about an issue correctly, to articulate and present written arguments, and to undertake research from different sources and process them for the purposes of different.

 The regular duration of the program is for one year and is divided into two semesters.
 Students must complete all courses in each semester.
 Meanwhile, there has been given a great importance to (lectures and seminars) by estimating it to about 25%.
 Upon successful completion of all courses and submission of the written research project, the student receives a degree from UBT, from the institution that has been awarded 5 stars of excellence, and from the institution which is a partner of over 500 world universities.

 |1||M||Computer crimes law||2||2||5||Dr. Arian Kadriu|